 Chatbots are able to understand simple questions and provide answers almost instantaneously, taking the burden away from customer service staff and improving the experience for customers.
 Meanwhile, AI’s uses extend into other important areas for hotels too, including data analysis.
 In short: definitely, a tech trend to watch out for.

 Example: Hilton and IBM pilot “Connie”

 Find more detailed information and examples about artificial intelligence use cases in the hospitality industry in the article “How to use Artificial Intelligence in the Hospitality Industry”.

-Another technological trend within the hospitality industry is the The ‘Internet of Things’, or IoT, involves extending internet connectivity to everyday objects, devices and appliances.
+Another technological trend within hospitality management is the The ‘Internet of Things’, or IoT, which involves extending internet connectivity to everyday objects, devices and appliances.
 These devices can then collect data and communicate or interact over the internet, turning previously unintelligent devices into ‘smart’ devices, which are often semi or fully autonomous.

 Example: The Internet of Things comes for the hotel network

 Find more detailed information about the ‘Internet of Things’ in the hospitality industry in the article “How the Internet of Things (IoT) can Benefit the Hospitality Industry”.

 Finally, augmented reality has exploded as a tech trend in a similar way to VR technology, but is even more accessible; typically requiring little more than access to a smartphone and the internet.
 Unlike VR, which places users in a digital environment, augmented reality is about enhancing the real-world environment through information overlays.

 Again, this offers limitless potential.
 Imagine if your hotel provided AR-compatible wall maps, where customers can point their phone at the map and find out information about specific locations.
 Alternatively, how about an app, which allows users to see customer reviews of local restaurants by looking at the building through their phone?